 - Taking the reflections off the water a bit and giving it a more serene look.

 A slow shutter helps capture movements of the clouds and water by giving them a motion blur.
-Same is the case in case of waterfalls and rivers.
+The same is the case in the case of waterfalls and rivers.

 Landscape photographers love the beautiful moving skies and water, and the motion blur and an ND filter are a go-to.
 ND filter is of two types

 - Constant – which stops consistent stops of light.

 - Variable – in which you can vary the stops of light to cut out.

 A constant ND of 2 stops will require you to slow down the shutter two stops while keeping the aperture and ISO the same.

 Graduated Neutral Density filters cut the stops of light in one half of the frame.
 This helps in getting the exposure of sky and land correct in the same frame in case the skies are overexposed.

 The filters of Graduated ND are generally rectangular, thus allowing you extra space to control where the gradation of transparent and translucent part occurs.
 Translucent part stops light while transparent allows all the light to pass through.